Return of Iraqis seen as easing threat from Syria camp - WTMJ

 In late March, the main U.S.-backed Kurdish-led force in northeast Syria conducted a five-day sweep inside al-Hol that was assisted by U.S. forces.
 At least 125 suspects were arrested.

-Since then, McKenzie said Friday, security has gotten better at the camp.
+Since then, McKenzie said, security has gotten better at the camp.
 But, he added, security has no real impact on the radicalization of the youth there.

 Out there and in the camps, the underlying conditions of poverty and sectarianism that gave rise to IS still exist, said British Brig.
 Gen. Richard Bell, the deputy commanding general for the coalition fight against IS in Iraq and Syria, who traveled with McKenzie.

-McKenzie said it was important to keep the pressure on the Islamic State group, “because ISIS still has an aspirational goal to attack the United States homeland.
+McKenzie said it was important to keep the pressure on IS because the militants still have “an aspirational goal to attack the United States homeland.
 We want to prevent that from happening.”

 But he said they also represented America’s continued commitment to the mission in Syria, to assist the SDF in the battle against IS.